mahdigholami099/Cave-Spline-Creator/README.md

 This is a blender add-on **Cave Creator** that you can easily create cave spline mesh for your project like ue4 cave spline.

 ## Install
-Download the code then open your blender and go to **Edit/Preferences/Add-ons** and click install and then find the file that you download lately, then you can search for **Cave Creator** and enable it.
+Download the **caveCreator.py** then open your blender and go to **Edit/Preferences/Add-ons** and click install and then find the file that you download lately, then you can search for **Cave Creator** and enable it.

 ## How To Use
 Press **N** to open your tool shelf and look for the **Cave Creator** tab.